 6) 20 trainees in 8 regional teams provide training workshops and tours to 80 farmers using the MarketReady curriculum.
 February-April 2016 and February-April 2017.

 In 2016, 27 agri-service providers participated in the Market Readiness Training program.
-By the end of 2017, the number of trainees is at 17.
+By the end of 2017, the number of trainees dropped to 17.
 The attrition is due to people leaving their positions with Extension and the agencies and non-profit organizations that had sponsored their participation.

 7) 25 trainees participate in up to 10 conference calls to share what they are learning as they interview buyers and provide workshops and follow-up assistance to farmers.
 February-October 2017

 FINYS hosted one GoToMeeting conference call in 2017 which was recorded and uploaded to the shared Google Drive.
-We gave one-on-one assistance to the trainees, updated workshop resource materials, and promoted the events they organized.
+Based on feedback from trainees, FINYS re-evaluated the effectiveness of the conference call format and determined that one-on-one assistance was preferred amongst trainees.
+FINYS gave one-on-one assistance to the trainees, updated workshop resource materials, and promoted the events they organized from 2017-2018.

 8) 20 trainees track the follow-up and assistance they provide to 80 growers who attend their workshops, and the outcomes of their support.

 We are changing the completion date to April 30, 2019 so that we can follow up with trainees on tracking growers outcomes.

 9) 50 farmers initiate or expand sales to institutions within 2 years.
 May 2016-November 2017